 6.3 At least one member of the Jury shall be appointed from the membership of SIG/ED, with the concurrence of the Chair of SIG/ED.
 At least one member of the Jury, and preferably two, shall have a non-academic affiliation.

-6.4 If one of the members of the Jury is nominated for the award, the Chair of the Information Science Education Committee shall appoint a temporary replacement for that juror for that year.
+6.4 If one of the members of the Jury is nominated for the award, the Chair of the Education and Professional Advancement Committee shall appoint a temporary replacement for that juror for that year.

 6.5 The Jury may act as a nominations committee by soliciting nominations.
 The Jury may also consider nominations that were submitted in two previous years.